jasonmlehman/aws-cdk-demo/README.md

 ## Bootstrap Dev Account

 Since the whole goal here is to have CodeCommit and CDK Pipelines running in the platform account, but deploying to the Dev (test/prod) account, we need to bootstrap the Dev account so that it trusts the Platform account.
 To do this you'll need the account number of the Platform and dev account.
-You can get this by running the following command: \
+You can get these by running the following commands: \

 aws sts get-caller-identity --query "Account" --profile cdk-demo-platform\
 aws sts get-caller-identity --query "Account" --profile cdk-demo-dev

-Syntax for the trust is: **cdk bootstrap --profile awsprofile --cloudformation-execution-policies 'arn:aws:iam::aws:policy/AdministratorAccess' --trust "Platform Account Number" aws://"Dev Account Number"/us-east-1**
+Syntax for the trust is: **cdk bootstrap --profile "Dev account profile name" --cloudformation-execution-policies 'arn:aws:iam::aws:policy/AdministratorAccess' --trust "Platform Account Number" aws://"Dev Account Number"/us-east-1**

 > 1. Bootstrap Dev account replacing 0's with real account number: **cdk bootstrap --profile cdk-demo-dev --cloudformation-execution-policies 'arn:aws:iam::aws:policy/AdministratorAccess' --trust 000000000000 aws://000000000000/us-east-1**